 Car Hire on the Isle of Wight

-We've got a whole guide to Isle of Wight Car Hire, which you might like to read.
+We've got a whole guide to Isle of Wight Car Hire, which you might like to read if you are struggling to sleep.

 I'm including a list of those I can find and their locations in relation to the ferries, but I don't in any way endorse or recommend any of them as I've not used them myself.
 Some will also meet you at the ferry.